 From Chicago O'Hare: Visit coachusa.com/vangalder/ss.tickets.asp for the Van Galder (Coach USA) bus schedule to and from Chicago O’Hare International Airport to Madison Memorial Union.

-Housing — Campus housing is available in Chadbourne Hall, a newly renovated dormitory facility just across the street from the workshop site.
-Single rooms are $55.73 per person per night and double rooms are $37.78 per person per night (includes breakfast).
-Reservations are due by June 20th to assure availability.
-Amenity and online reservation information is available at housing.wisc.edu/summerprograms/reservations.
-Additionally, there are several hotels available near the workshop site; a list will be supplied upon request (see Registration Form).
+Housing — Campus housing is available in Ogg Hall, a newly renovated dormitory facility one block from the workshop site.
+Single rooms are $65 per person per night and double rooms are $45 per person per night (includes breakfast).
+Reservations are due by June 15.

-Workshop Registration Fees — Early-bird registration fee for the 8-day workshop (including all concerts and social events) is $525 by June 1.
-Thereafter the registration fee is $550.
-Full-time college students may register for the workshop at a discounted registration fee of $425 ($450 after June 1); proof of full-time status must accompany Registration Form (note that workshop classes are open to participants ages 18 and above).
-A $75 nonrefundable deposit is required to secure registration, with the balance due upon arrival.
+Workshop Registration Fees — Early-bird registration fee for the eight-day workshop (including all concerts and social events) is $525 ($550 after June 1).
+Full-time college students (18 years and older) may register for the workshop at a discounted registration fee of $425 ($450 after June 1).
 Additional fees may include Festival music purchase and optional instrument rental fees, all payable by cash or check upon arrival.
-Please note that housing fees and optional credit fees are not to be paid at time of registration.

 Work Study Opportunities — MEMF offers a limited number of work-study opportunities for college students in exchange for a further-reduced registration fee.
-Contact Chelcy Bowles at 608-265-5629 or email@example.com for an application.
-Applications must be received by April 1.
-Download the Student Staff Application»
+Contact Sarah Marty at email@example.com for an application.
+Applications must be received by April 15.

 Academic Credit and Continuing Education Units —Full participants in the Festival Workshop automatically earn 4.5 Continuing Education Units (CEUs) at no charge.
 Participants may earn 1-2 academic credit(s) by completing the University of Wisconsin Special and Guest Student application process and paying the appropriate fee (approx. $485 per credit) in addition to the Workshop registration fee.
-Please note that credit registration and fee payment are separate procedures from Workshop registration.
-If you are interested in earning credit, mark the appropriate space on the Registration Form, and detailed credit information, requirements, and registration materials will be mailed to you.
+If you are interested in earning credit, contact Sarah Marty, Festival Director, at firstname.lastname@example.org.